 An example of this is when 分からない (わからない or “I don’t know”) changes into 分かんない (わかんない):

 Another common example is してる (doing), which turns into してん:

 Are you still studying?

-You don’t have to be a specific gender to use feminine or masculine manners of speech, but it’s important to be aware of the slight differences as it will help you better understand your friends, and help you recognize any nuances in your own speech.
+You don’t have to be a specific gender to use feminine or masculine manners of speech.
+However, it’s important to be aware of the slight differences as it will help you better understand your friends and recognize any nuances in your own speech.

 でしょう vs. だろう

 In this case, でしょう and だろう are both used when you’re presuming something.